 Betty Hutton

 was an American stage, film, and television actress, comedian, dancer, and singer.
-She rose to fame in the 1940s as a contract player for Paramount Pictures, appearing primarily in musicals and became one of the studio's most valuable stars.
+With a career spanning six decades, She rose to fame in the 1940s as a contract player for Paramount Pictures, appearing primarily in musicals and becoming one of the studio's most valuable stars.
 She was noted for her energetic performance style.

 Raised in Detroit during the Great Depression by a single mother who worked as a bootlegger, Hutton began performing as a singer from a young age, entertaining patrons of her mother's speakeasy.
 While performing in local nightclubs, she was discovered by orchestra leader Vincent Lopez, who hired her as a singer in his band.